 Ceropegia woodii is a gorgeous small-leaved vine, that is commonly called rosary vine, chain of hearts, hearts on a string and so on, due to the heart shape of its cute waxy purplish-silver leaves.
 I love how this plant looks.
 It’s a great addition to any house plant collection.
 The plant is drought tolerant and doesn’t require much attention, it’s relatively easy to propagate, and I’ve used it in different flower arrangements.

-Like other ceropegias, the flowers are odd shape and interesting looking.
-Once this plant becomes well established it will flower throughout the year.
+Like other ceropegias, the flowers have odd shape and are interesting looking.
+Once this plant becomes well established, it will flower throughout the year.
 The flowers are not that noticeable on the plant as they are not huge or contrasting to the foliage.
-They are still fascinating to look at, and either way it’s the leaves that are what makes Ceropgia woodii such a pleasure to grow at home.
+However, they are still fascinating to look at.
+It’s the leaves that are what makes Ceropgia woodii such a pleasure to grow at home.

 Ceropegia woodii is a succulent plant that tolerates drought.
 Medium watering will be just fine for it, and if you forget to water it once in a while it will be no big deal.
 Do not overwater this plant, as it will rot away.
 Moist soil is ok, but soggy soil or leaving the pot soaking in water for a long time will kill your plant.
 I tend to let the plant dry out completely and then soak the pot in water until it gets moist, let it drain well and then repeat the cycle.
 I do water it more in the summer time.